 Autumn is here, and so is influenza—better known as the flu, a nasty viral infection that strikes millions every year, both in the winter and spring.
 If you have full-blown flu, you will likely feel very unwell and may be confined to bed for a day or three.
 And you may be looking—like all of us—for the best flu treatments.

 This flu season (2017-2018) is shaping up to be bad one, if Australia is anything to go by.
 (Click here to read the Australian government’s “Influenza Surveillance Report and Activity Updates.)
 Flu is highly contagious and can spread through a workplace or school like wildfire.
-Though debilitating, it is usually self-limiting, with most people recovering within a week or so.
+Though debilitating, flue is usually self-limiting, with most people recovering within a week or so.
 It is the young, the elderly, and the chronically sick who need to worry most about flu, for it can cause them serious complications—and can even be fatal.

 Home Flu Treatments: What Are the Best Flu Remedies?

 So you’re one of the unlucky ones to come down with the flu: Now what?
 Most people with the flu don’t need to see a doctor unless they are very unwell or in a risk group (see below).

-The key is to help your body heal itself.
+The key is to help your body heal itself from the flu.
 When you have flu symptoms, your body is battling the virus itself along with the inflammation caused by it.
 The following seven flu treatments should help you get past the symptoms in a few days.
 (See our post “How Long Does the Flu Last?“)

 Flu Treatment #1: Stay hydrated.